AccelerationNet/recursive-regex/README.md

    rather than the last match only (full parse tree of results, based on the named dispatchers)

+ * Easy to expand your extant regular expressions to return better results (ie, I don't need to replce cl-ppcre with some parse, I can just keep using cl-ppcre)

 ## Some disadvantages of this approach

  * Currently doesnt support a streaming interface

+ * Not as well founded theoretically as other parser kits (ie: there are no reduce-reduce errors flagged.)

+ * Not tested or optimized for performance.

 ## Minor Example:
 ```